Henny Schermann: Biography

 Shermann's mother Selma and her sister Regina were deported in the first convoy to leave Frankfurt on 19 October 1941.
-They were murdered in Lodz.
+They were murdered in Lodz, Poland.
 The dates of their murders are unknown.
-Her brother, Herbert, moved to Paris, France before the war with his father Julius Schermann, where he married Helene Baitch and had one son, Max Schermann.
-In 1941 he was arrested in Paris and was held at the Drancy camp during one year until he was deported to Auschwitz where he was murdered on September 23rd 1942.
+Her brother, Herbert, had moved to Paris, France, before the war with his father Julius Schermann, where he married Helene Baitch and had one son, Max Schermann.
+In 1941 he was arrested in Paris and was held at the Drancy camp during one year until he was deported to Auschwitz concentration camp where he was murdered on 23 September 1942.

 Legacy

 Schermann's life is commemorated with a Stolperstein at the address of her family's shoe shop in Frankfurt.
 As one of the few lesbian women whose persecution by the Nazi state is documented, there has been an increased interest in her life as historians record and examine the persecution of homosexual communities during the Second World War.

 Schermann was undoubtedly murdered because she was Jewish.
 However, Mennecke's comment on her passport photo demonstrates a direct interest in and condemnation of her sexuality by a leading doctor of eugenics at the Ravensbrück camp.
 Her dispatch to the Bernburg Euthanasia Facility, shows how the authorities continued a targeted persecution of homosexual women, who were guilty, according to Nazi ideology, of lowering the Reich's birth rate and weakening the "master race".